Kosmokleaner/DirectXShaderCompilerWiki/SPIR‐V-CodeGen.md

 ### Pull requests and code review

-All pull requests should be sent against the upstream repo.
-The Google fork repo is only meant for project planning and issue tracking; we do not intend to maintain a divergent fork.
-Code reviews will also happen in the upstream repo.
-Please make sure to request reviews from @antiagainst and @ehsannas.

 For each pull request, please make sure

-- You express your intent in the Google fork repo to avoid duplicate work.
 - Tests are written to cover the modifications.
 - [The HLSL to SPIR-V mapping doc][mapping-doc] is updated for newly supported features.